Skip to content

 3PL giant Deliverr takes an inclusive approach to pricing.
 They only charge two fees: Fulfillment and Storage.
 Their Fulfillment fee covers everything from picking to packing to shipping, while the Storage fee is calculated each month based on cubic feet per item.

-Common 3PL Fulfillment Costs
+Common 3PL fulfillment costs

 Some 3PLs will charge a one-time fee to set up your account.
-This cost includes integrating your eCommerce store into their software, dedicating space for your inventory, labeling your items, and onboarding your business into their processes.
+This cost includes integrating your e-commerce store into their software, dedicating space for your inventory, labeling your items, and onboarding your business into their processes.
 Other 3PLs will not charge a setup fee.

-Inventory Receiving
+Inventory receiving

-Item Storage
+Item storage

 Once shipments are received, your items will need to be stored in bins, shelves, pallets, or even specialty areas like refrigerators or freezers.
 This cost is usually based on cubic feet, though some companies may charge per bin, per shelf, or per pallet.
 Also, if you require cold storage, expect to pay a little more.